-Data are collected each month from survey respondents using a mail-out / mail-back process as well as an electronic questionnaire.
+Data are collected each month from survey respondents using an electronic questionnaire process as well as a mail-out / mail-back process upon request.
 Data capture and preliminary editing are performed simultaneously to ensure validity of the data.
 Businesses from whom no response has been received or whose data may contain errors are followed-up by telephone, email or fax.

 Under normal circumstances, data are collected, captured, edited, tabulated and published within 6-8 weeks after the end of the reference month.